Rick's Free Auto Repair Advice

 How to test the compressor clutch relay

 Remove the relay from the socket.
-Refer to this relay diagram to determine which pins in the socket should have battery voltage when the key is in the RUN position and which should have ground when the high and low pressures are within limits.
+Refer to this relay diagram to determine which AC compressor relaypins in the socket should have battery voltage when the key is in the RUN position and which should have ground when the high and low pressures are within limits.

 If the power and ground check out in the relay socket, test the relay by swapping in a similarly sized relay.
 If you hear the relay click when activating the AC, move on to the next step to check the integrity of the wiring harness and ground.

-If you have power and ground at the compressor clutch, check the compressor clutch coil for open, resistance, short to ground and short to power.
+If you have power and ground at the compressor clutch, check the compressor clutch coil for an open, resistance, short to ground, and short to power.

-To check for coil resistance, set your meter to the ohms scale and connect both leads to the clutch coil terminals.
-If you don’t see a resistance value, there’s an open in the clutch coil and it must be replaced
+Set your meter to the ohms scale to check for coil resistance and connect both leads to the clutch coil terminals.
+If you don’t see a resistance value, there’s an open in the clutch coil, and it must be replaced.

 To check for short to ground, connect one terminal lead to one clutch coil terminal and the other lead to a metal contact point on the compressor.
 Switch the lead to the other terminal and repeat.
 You should NOT see continuity during this test.
 If you do, the clutch coil has shorted to ground.
 If you find a short, replace the clutch coil.